TheHaff/Harold/README.md

 -   Python 3: `python -m http.server`

-Then run `npx tsc` after you've run `npm install` to compile the source code.
+Then run `pnpm dev` after you've run `pnpm i` to compile the source code.

 Browse to `http://localhost/play.html?artemple` (or whatever port you're using).
 If all went well, it should begin the game.
 If not, check the JavaScript console for errors.